googlearchive/pedantic/README.md

 does not offer enough value: there are plenty of other mistakes possible in `operator ==` implementations.
 It's better to use codegen.

+`throw_in_finally`
+does not offer enough value: people are unlikely to do this by accident, and there are occasional valid uses.

 `unnecessary_null_aware_assignments`
 does not offer enough value: this is hard to do by mistake, and harmless.